 We Want to Hear from YOU!

-While we understand many activities at Sam Houston are important and warrant attention, not all information submitted will be sent to media.
-Media release is based on news value, determined by the communications staff.
-However, we will also consider placing the information in one of SHSU’s publications or offer suggestions for alternative publicity.
+While we understand many activities at Sam Houston are important and warrant attention, not all information submitted will be used for a story or sent to media.
+A media release is based on news value determined by the communications staff.

 News can be defined as “a person, thing, or place regarded as worthy of discussion or of reporting by the media.”